|

 activities.

-The book is the brainwave of Players'
+The book was the brainwave of active

-retired Crewe fire fighter and is well-known for his charity work - for which he
+well-known for his charity work - for which he once received an "Oscar" from the

-once received an "Oscar" from the then Mayor of the former Crewe and Nantwich
+then Mayor of the former Crewe and Nantwich

 Borough.

-The 35 contributors include the Rev
+The 35 contributors to the first book included the Rev

 headmaster of Nantwich and Acton Grammar School - now Malbank School), John Dodd